LucyZachos/ITECA---Web-developement-e-Commerce-Website/README.md

 Database
 The Eduvos E-Commerce website is powered by a MySQL database, which stores essential information such as product details, and customer accounts.

-Thank you for exploring the Eduvos E-Commerce Web Development Project.
-We hope this project showcases the skills and knowledge gained through our web development journey.
+Thank you for exploring my Eduvos E-Commerce Web Development Project.
+I hope this project showcases the skills and knowledge gained through my web development journey.